josmar-crwdstffng/angular/aio/content/guide/architecture-services.md

 <div class="alert is-helpful">

-A dependency doesn't have to be a service &mdash;it could be a function, for example, or a value.
+A dependency does not have to be a service &mdash;it could be a function, for example, or a value.

 </div>